Gluten Free Apple Fritter Bread

 Directions:

-1. Preheat oven to 350 degrees F. Grease a 9 x 5 inch bread loaf pan and line the bottom and sides with parchment paper, making sure that 2 sides have at least a 2 inch overhang.
+1. Preheat oven to 350 degrees F. Grease a 9-inch x 5-inch bread loaf pan and line the bottom and sides with parchment paper, making sure that 2 sides have at least a 2-inch overhang for easy removal.
+Click on the following link to see my blog on how to cut parchment paper to seamlessly fit a bread loaf pan.
+One Sheet Parchment Paper Hack

-4. In a large bowl, combine apples, 1/2 cup of brown sugar (set aside the other 1/4 cup of brown sugar for later) and cinnamon until combined.
+4. In a large bowl, add apples, 1/2 cup of dark brown sugar and cinnamon until combined.
+Set aside the other 1/4 cup of dark brown sugar for later.

-5. Using a spatula spread half of the batter into the loaf pan, covering the bottom evenly.
+5. Using a flat rubber spatula, spread half of the stand mixing batter into the prepared loaf pan, covering the bottom evenly.
 Add half of the apple mixture evenly over the top.
-Using a spoon, evenly drop and spread the remaining batter as well as you can over the top.
-Spread the remaining apple mixture over the top and then sprinkle the remaining 1/4 cup of brown sugar over the top.
+Using a spoon, drop and spread the remaining batter as well as you can over the top.
+Spread the remaining apple mixture over the top and then sprinkle the remaining 1/4 cup of dark brown sugar over the top.

 6. Bake for 65 minutes, remove pan from oven to a wire rack for 10 minutes.
 Lift out the bread from the pan using the parchment overhang to a large plate.
-Using a knife or scissors, cut the parchment paper off but leaving the bottom parchment alone. (this is really a pull apart bread.
-I’ve found just leave the bottom parchment alone, trying to remove it, the bread ends up in a broken heap of trouble).
+Using a knife or scissors, cut the parchment paper off, but leaving the bottom parchment intact.
+(Trying to remove the bottom parchment paper just results in a fall apart bread.
+So just leave it on until you slice the bread into individual serving slices).

 7. After the bread has cooled for 30 minutes, it’s time to make the icing.
-In a small saucepan on medium low heat add milk and butter until melted.
-Whisk in vanilla and salt.
-Whisk in powdered sugar 1/4 cup at a time until combined.
-Drizzle over the top of the bread and if you need to, use a spatula to spread evenly over the top.
+In a small saucepan on medium low heat, add butter until melted.
+Whisk in milk, vanilla and salt.
+Whisk in powdered sugar, 1/4 cup at a time until combined.
+Drizzle over the top of the bread and use a flat rubber spatula to spread evenly over the top.